databendlabs/databend/website/blog/2023-06-11-databend-weekly-97.md

 └─────────────────────────────────┘
 ```

 You can also use column positions when you SELECT FROM a staged NDJSON files.
 We are also actively working on extending this support to other formats.
+When using the COPY INTO statement to copy data from a stage, the matching is performed based on the field names rather than column positions.

 ```sql
 select $1 from @my_stage